SepViT: Separable Vision Transformer: Abstract

 \section{Abstract}

 Vision Transformers have witnessed prevailing success in a series of vision tasks.
-However, they often require enormous amount of computations to achieve high performance, which is burdensome to deploy on resource-constrained devices.
-To address these issues, we draw lessons from depthwise separable convolution and imitate its ideology to design the Separable Vision Transformer, abbreviated as SepViT.
-SepViT helps to carry out the information interaction within and among the windows via a depthwise separable self-attention.
-The novel window token embedding and grouped self-attention are employed to model the attention relationship among windows with negligible computational cost and capture a long-range visual dependencies of multiple windows, respectively.
-Extensive experiments on various benchmark tasks demonstrate SepViT can achieve state-of-the-art results in terms of trade-off between accuracy and latency.
-Among them, SepViT achieves 84.0\% top-1 accuracy on ImageNet-1K classification while decreasing the latency by 40\%, compared to the ones with similar accuracy (e.g., CSWin, PVT-V2).
-As for the downstream vision tasks, SepViT with fewer FLOPs can achieve 50.4\% mIoU on ADE20K semantic segmentation task, 47.5 AP on the RetinaNet-based COCO detection task, 48.7 box AP and 43.9 mask AP on Mask R-CNN-based COCO detection and segmentation tasks.
+However, these Transformers often rely on extensive computational costs to achieve high performance, which is burdensome to deploy on resource-constrained devices.
+To alleviate this issue, we draw lessons from depthwise separable convolution and imitate its ideology to design an efficient Transformer backbone, i.e., \emph{Separable Vision Transformer}, abbreviated as \emph{SepViT}.
+SepViT helps to carry out the local-global information interaction within and among the windows in sequential order via a depthwise separable self-attention.
+The novel window token embedding and grouped self-attention are employed to compute the attention relationship among windows with negligible cost and establish long-range visual interactions across multiple windows, respectively.
+Extensive experiments on general-purpose vision benchmarks demonstrate that SepViT can achieve a state-of-the-art trade-off between performance and latency.
+Among them, SepViT achieves 84.2\% top-1 accuracy on ImageNet-1K classification while decreasing the latency by 40\%, compared to the ones with similar accuracy (e.g., CSWin).
+Furthermore, SepViT achieves 51.0\% mIoU on ADE20K semantic segmentation task, 47.9 AP on the RetinaNet-based COCO detection task, 49.4 box AP and 44.6 mask AP on Mask R-CNN-based COCO object detection and instance segmentation tasks.
+The code is available at: \url{https://github.com/liwei109/SepViT}.